TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

 84165.30  76451.92
 ```

-Therefore, the small p-value indicates that having a computer science related degree helps one to earn more!
+Therefore, the small p-value indicates that having a computer science related degree helps one to earn more in the CS fields !

 ###References
 Major Classification Standard:[View Here](http://www.census.gov/prod/2012pubs/acsbr11-04a.pdf) <br />